lguangyu/CEE4590_2023SP/install_sumo19/install.md

 ![](assets/install_complete.png)

-## 3. Acquire the machine identification code (MIC)
+## 3. Acquire and submit the machine identification code (MIC)

-We will distribute a teaching license for this course.
-First, run SUMO19; after a successful installation you will probably be able to launch it from the start menu:
+Launch SUMO19; you will probably be able to do it from the start menu after a successful installation:

 ![](assets/run_from_start_menu.png)

 On the first run the program will ask for a valid license.

-First click the button `I need a new license`, two more buttons will show up among which click `Copy MIC`, as shown below:
+Click the button `I need a new license`, two more buttons will show up, among which click `Copy MIC`, shown as below:

 ![](assets/copy_mic.png)